beocaca/astrotribe/apps/admin/content/bp/appendix-market.md

-The space sector in India has been growing steadily over the past few years, driven by significant advancements and initiatives by the Indian Space Research Organisation (ISRO) and the increasing involvement of private companies.
+The space sector in India has been growing steadily over the past few years, driven by significant advancements and initiatives by the Indian Space Research Organisation (ISRO) and the increasing involvement of private organizations.
 Here is an overview of the key aspects of the Indian space sector:

 ### Growth Over the Last Few Years